Hypercritical

 SwitchGlass

 SwitchGlass adds a dedicated application switcher to your Mac.
 You can customize its appearance, size, and position on each attached display, including hiding it on selected displays.
 It pairs perfectly with Front and Center, supporting configurable click and Shift-click actions on app icons in the floating app switcher.
-SwitchGlass is available for $4.99 on the Mac App Store.
+SwitchGlass is available on the Mac App Store.
 To learn more, please read the FAQ.

 Download SwitchGlass on the Mac App Store